juxor/afaq/markdown/secD2.md

 pamphlets and films as teaching aids.
 In 1974, 20,000 teachers participated in its workshops.
 The aim is to induce teachers to present corporations in an uncritical light to their students.
-Funding for this propaganda machine comes from the American Bankers Association, AT&amp;T;, the Sears Roebuck Foundation and the Ford Foundation.
+Funding for this propaganda machine comes from the American Bankers Association, AT&amp;T, the Sears Roebuck Foundation and the Ford Foundation.
 As Domhoff points out, _"[a]lthough it [and other bodies like it] has not been able to bring about active acceptance of all power elite policies and perspectives, on economic or other domestic issues,